Last Updated on October 7, 2019

 I mean you’re probably going to own some kind of computer anyway so why not make it a gaming beast on top of it?

 In my opinion that is totally worth the little extra investment.

 Optimal Hardware On A $600 Budget

-* = Optional part, final price includes the optional part.
+* = Optional part, final price DOES NOT include the optional part.

 Read below for more details.

 Processor – AMD Ryzen 5 2600